 Rear view of the cargo area.
 Visibility is terrific with the back side windows cleared of their black spray paint.
 Go figure.

 Hardtop was held down by c-clamps.
+That non-OEM bolt sticking up (another one on the other side) was the only other thing sort of holding it in place.
 Side panels had seen significantly better days.

 Dash updates.
 Replaced faded HVAC panel & missing knobs, mounted trailer brake controller, replaced cracked dash pad, new steering column shroud, replaced ignition lock cylinder, replaced gauge lens and gear indicator.